bluecadet/drupal-docs/docs/d8/install.md

 * Create a Github personal access token
 * Create CircleCI personal API token
 * Run terminus command:
-  <br>`terminus build-env:create-project --team="Bluecadet" --org="bluecadet" [PROJECT NAME]`
+  <br>`terminus build:project:create --team="Bluecadet" --org="bluecadet" --email="pinge@bluecadet.com" --admin-email="pinge@bluecadet.com" d8 philly-pwa`
-  make sure to include team and org, otherwise projects will be saved to your personal accounts
+  make sure to include team and org, otherwise projects will be saved to your personal accounts.
+* Once the environemnts are created, goto circleci.com, under the project settings, goto Advanced Settings -> Only build pull requests and check ON.
+This will reduce uneeded builds and save time during development.
 * When creating a local environment, if you are using apache, there will not b an `.htaccess` file.
 You'll need to grab it from another repo.